isomerpages/moe-punggolgreenpri/_our-curriculum/CCE/Character and Citizenship Education.md

-Anchored on the school’s core values (STRIVE), and guided by the MOE’s Framework for 21st Century Competencies and Student Outcomes, our students’ total CCE experience is delivered through the curriculum and co-curriculum and we hope to achieve the following student outcomes:
+Anchored on the school’s core values (S.T.R.I.V.E.), and guided by the MOE’s Framework for 21st Century Competencies and Student Outcomes, our students’ total CCE experience is delivered through the curriculum and co-curriculum and we hope to achieve the following student outcomes: